Skip to Main Content

 See the timetable and book on to this workshop via MyHub.

 This mini-workshop is aimed at new students and those seeking to refresh their knowledge.
-If you’re just not sure where to start with your studies, come along for some expert advice and tips!
-The workshop will begin with a 5-10 min introduction to the topic.
-The remainder of the workshop will take a Q&A format, where skills tutors will be on hand to answer your questions on the topic.
-Finally, you will receive information about how to access further academic skills support after the workshop.
+If you’re just not sure where to start with your studies, the workshop offers some expert advice and tips!
+The workshop begins with a 5-10 min introduction to the topic.
+The remainder of the workshop takes a Q&A format, where skills tutors will be on hand to answer your questions on the topic.
+Finally, there is some further information about how to access further academic skills support.
+You can watch a recording of this workshop below:

 The Study Café is a chance for you to focus on your own work in a friendly environment.
 You will come together with peers, experiencing a supportive atmosphere in the virtual classroom.
 An Academic Skills Tutor will be on hand throughout to guide the session.
 You will be led through a series of 25-minute work periods, with opportunities in between to chat and share study tips with one another.
 All are welcome!